 Aida Salazar is an award-winning author, arts activist, and translator whose writings for adults and children explore issues of identity and social justice.
-She is the author of the critically acclaimed middle grade verse novels, THE MOON WITHIN (International Latino Book Award Winner, Americas Award Honor, Golden Poppy Award) and LAND OF THE CRANES (California Librarian’s Association John and Patricia Beatty Award, NCTE Charlotte Huck Award Honor, Jane Addams Peace Honor).
+She is the author of the critically acclaimed middle grade verse novels, THE MOON WITHIN (International Latino Book Award Winner); LAND OF THE CRANES (Américas Award, California Library Association Beatty Award, Northern CA Book Award, NCTE Charlotte Huck Honor, Jane Addams Peace Honor, International Latino Book Award Honor); as well as A SEED IN THE SUN (Tomás Rivera Children’s Book Award, ALA RISE Feminist Book Project Top 10 Book, NCTE Notable Poetry/ Verse Novel Honor, Jane Addams Peace Award Finalist).

 Her other works include the picture book anthology, IN THE SPIRIT OF A DREAM: 13 Stories of Immigrants of Color; the bio picture book JOVITA WORE PANTS: The Story of a Mexican Freedom Fighter; and the anthology CALLING THE MOON: Period Stories by BIPOC Authors.
 Aida is a founding member of LAS MUSAS – a Latinx kidlit author collective.
 Her story, By the Light of the Moon, was adapted into a ballet production by the Sonoma Conservatory of Dance and is the first Xicana-themed ballet in history.
 She lives with her family of artists in Oakland, CA.